 - 1. When exams are taken, no electronic devices may be on. - 2.
-No web browsers or other sources of information may be used. - 3.
-Violation of the above will result in one of the following: - a "o" on the exam - an "F" for the Course - a meeting with the dean of students who would assess the infringement and follow college disciplinary procedures.
+No web browsers or other sources of information may be used.
+When Artificial Intelligence (AI), Chat GTP or other resources are detected, answers are automatically marked wrong. - 3.
+Violation of the above will result in one of the following: - a "0" on the exam - an "F" for the Course - a meeting with the dean of students who would assess the infringement and follow college disciplinary procedures.